carnivuth/2nd_brain/pages/mobile_systems/mobility/MOBILITY_IP_NETWORKS.md

 index: 26
 ---

-# MOBILITY IN IP NETWORKS
+# Mobility in ip networks

 The ip network infrastructure is not suitable for handling mobile nodes cause: